penrose/penrose/packages/docs-site/docs/tutorial/functions.md

   strokeWidth : 3.0
   strokeColor : const.lightBlue /* or any color you want */
   endArrowhead: "straight"
-  arrowheadSize : const.arrowheadSize /* feel free to play with other values */
+  endArrowheadSize : const.arrowheadSize /* feel free to play with other values */
 }
 ```